RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>13</sup> And these [are they which] ye shall have in abomination among the fowls; they shall not be eaten, they [are] an abomination: the eagle, and the ossifrage, and the ospray,
 <sup>14</sup> And the vulture, and the kite after his kind;
 <sup>15</sup> Every raven after his kind;
-<sup>16</sup> And the owl , and the night hawk, and the cuckow, and the hawk after his kind,
+<sup>16</sup> And the owl, and the night hawk, and the cuckow, and the hawk after his kind,
 <sup>17</sup> And the little owl, and the cormorant, and the great owl,
 <sup>18</sup> And the swan, and the pelican, and the gier eagle,
 <sup>19</sup> And the stork, the heron after her kind, and the lapwing, and the bat.